 The Energy Independence and Security Act of 2007 required most screw-in lightbulbs to use at least 27 percent less energy by 2014.
 CFLs, LEDs, and some halogen bulbs, a type of incandescent, meet that requirement.
 Standard incandescents did not and were phased out starting in 2012.

 Why were incandescent bulbs phased out?

 They waste energy.
 Less than 10 percent of the energy used by the bulb produces light; the rest escapes as heat.
 So it takes a lot of energy to create the incandescent's warm glow.
 CFLs, LEDs and some halogen bulbs meet the new standard but traditional incandescents do not.
-To find the right energy-saving bulbs for your sockets, see our Ratings of CFLs, LEDs and halogen bulbs.
+To find the right energy-saving bulbs for your sockets see our Ratings of LEDs and CFLs.